a-bailly/nonLinearAdaptationTimeSeries/README.md

 We would like to thanks:
 > Kernel Manifold Alignment for Domain Adaptation.
 Devis Tuia and Gustau Camps-Valls.
 PLoS ONE, 2016.

-For making their code available [here](https://github.com/dtuia/KEMA/), on which we based ours.
+For making their code available [here](https://github.com/dtuia/KEMA/).

 ## License ##